wrsrsh/startstack/README.md

+# ⚠️ Warning
+> This project has been paused and is no longer active and will not be in the future as well.

-# A Free Full-Stack production-ready SaaS starter kit.
+# A Full-Stack production-ready SaaS starter kit.

 ![Screenshot](public/images/landing_ss.png)

-NOTE: THE V1 WILL BE LAUNCHED IN END OF Q1 AS THE OP HAS PAUSED WORK ON IT.

 ## Features